MyNameIsCarsten/django-paypal-restsdk/README.md

 Start your app
 `python manage.py runserver`

-Note: Since we haven defined a default url (for`http://127.0.0.1:8000/`) we will get an error:
+*Note: Since we haven defined a default url (for`http://127.0.0.1:8000/`) we will get an error:
-`Page not found (404)`
+`Page not found (404)`*

+This is not a problem, simply continue.

-Navigaate to:
+Navigate to:
 `http://127.0.0.1:8000/checkout/`

 The checkout page will look like this:

 ![checkout-page](./checkout-page.jpg)

 When clicking on `Pay with Paypal`, we are asked to login into Paypal.

-Note: Check the url.
-You will see that we are asked to log into the Sandbox-Paypal account.
+*Note: Check the url.
+You will see that we are asked to log into the Sandbox-Paypal account.*

 Go to https://developer.paypal.com/dashboard/accounts and click on the account with `...@personal.example.com`